 Students should be aware, before submitting an appeal, of the likely outcomes if their appeal is upheld.
-The appeals process aims to resolve appeals (including both appeal stages) within 90 days of receipt.
+The appeals process aims to resolve appeals within 90 days of receipt, though there may be times when this target is exceeded if an appeal is particularly complex or at peak times of year.
 This 90 days does not include days when the case officers are waiting for students to provide evidence.
 Triaging, investigating and providing a considered response to appeals is a detailed and time-consuming process.
 In addition, the university requires several weeks of advance notice before the August resit period so there is time to set up resit exams.
 As a result, students submitting appeals in June or July should not expect to be offered resits in the August resit period.
 The most likely remedy in such cases is to be offered a leave of absence for the next academic year or to be offered repeat study.

-Students cannot progress to the next academic year until they have passed the preceding year, e.g. students must pass year 1 before progressing to year 2.
-This means that any student appealing against failure in summer should not expect to progress to the next academic year in the same autumn - e.g. failure in summer 2020 will mean a student cannot progress to the next academic year in autumn 2020.
-Further information on remedies is available within the Formal Stage Appeal Form.
+Students cannot progress to the next academic year until they have passed the preceding year, eg students must pass year 2 before progressing to year 3.
+This means that any student appealing against failure in summer should not expect to progress to the next academic year in the same autumn - eg failure in summer 2021 will mean a student cannot progress to the next academic year in autumn 2021.
+Further information on remedies is available in this document: 09 - Appeal Remedies Guidance (PDF , 95kb)

 Who to contact

-For academic progress issues you should talk to your supervisor.
+For academic progress issues you should talk to your academic supervisor.

 For independent advice and guidance on academic appeals from your students' unions: